sirthias/pegdown/README.markdown

 * QUOTES: Beautifies single quotes, double quotes and double angle quotes (&laquo; and &raquo;)
 * SMARTYPANTS: Convenience extension enabling both, SMARTS and QUOTES, at once.
 * ABBREVIATIONS: Abbreviations in the way of [PHP Markdown Extra](http://michelf.com/projects/php-markdown/extra/#abbr).
+* ANCHORLINKS: generate anchor links for headers by taking the first range of alphanumerics and spaces.
 * HARDWRAPS: Alternative handling of newlines, see [Github-flavoured-Markdown]
 * AUTOLINKS: Plain (undelimited) autolinks the way [Github-flavoured-Markdown] implements them.
 * TABLES: Tables similar to [MultiMarkdown](http://fletcherpenney.net/multimarkdown/) (which is in turn like the [PHP Markdown Extra](http://michelf.com/projects/php-markdown/extra/#table) tables, but with colspan support).